jmikedupont2/formal.land/blog/2023-08-25-trait-representation-in-coq.md

   (at level 0).
 ```

-For every associated type we create a parameter and a field of the typeclass resulting from the trait translation and below we create an instance of `Notation.DoubleColonType`.
+For every associated type, we create a parameter and a field of the typeclass resulting from the trait translation, and below, we create an instance of `Notation.DoubleColonType`.

 ## The example in Coq